 Initial feedback of the impact being made by the appointments is positive and a formal evaluation process is being introduced.

 Work is now starting to identify the next wave of pilot parishes by assessing their current position and then agreeing priorities to develop a work plan.

 This will include exploring the links between impact planning and mission action planning to identify existing parish and diocesan resources for these plans.

-Our vision is that the pilots will help to grow these parishes, and we can then use this model in other parishes where there is both a need and desire for change, and the potential for numerical growth.
+Our vision is that the pilots identify models for numerical growth that can be replicated in other parishes where there is both a need and desire for change, and the potential for numerical growth.